AABearBots/First-Closed-Doors-Competition/README.md

 * **Cost of Investment** = Initial BTC Balance = 0.001 BTC.
 For the purpose of this competition, this is a constant, meaning that if you use less than 0.001 BTC to do your trading, we will still use 0.001 BTC as the value for this constant.

 > NOTE: It doesn’t matter how much BTC you actually have in the exchange.
-The platform keeps track of your trades and running balances during the competition.
+The platform keeps track of your trades and available balances during the competition.

 * **Gain from Investment** (or Losses, expressed as negative Gains) = Final BTC Balance